Patriarch's Ponds

 English > Locations > Locations from the novel > Patriarch's Ponds

-In Russian this park is called Патриарши пруды (Patriarshiy Prudy), in English Patriarch's Ponds.
-"Ponds" is in plural.
-Although there is only one pond in this park situated between Malaya Bronnaya ulitsa in the east, Bolshoi Patriarshy pereulok in the south, Patriarshy pereulok in the west, and Ermolajevsky pereulok in the north.
+In Russian this park is called Патриарши пруды (Patriarshiy Prudy), in English Patriarch's Ponds. «Ponds» is in plural.
+Although there is only one pond in this park situated between Malaya Bronnaya ulitsa in the east, Bolshoi Patriarshy pereulok in the south, Patriarshy pereulok in the west, and Yermolaevsky pereulok in the north.
 It’s a big pond surrounded by a wide footpath with benches.
 Bulgakov lived nearby for some years in Bolshaya Sadovaya ulitsa or the Big Garden street.

-The name refers to the Patriarch, the head of the Russian Orthodox Church who had his residence close to the park.
+The name of the pond refers to the Patriarch, the head of the Russian Orthodox Church who had his residence close to the park.
 In the past there were three ponds, as suggested by the name af a street nearby: Trekhproedny pereulok or Threeponds avenue.
 In 1918, after the revolution, the ponds were renamed Pioneers' Ponds.

-And yes, when Berlioz leaves the park in a hurry a little later, he slips on a puddle of sunflower oil spilled by Annushka.
-He falls under the tram-car that comes racing along, turning down the newly laid line from Yermolaevsky to Bronnaya, and a round dark object was thrown up the cobbled slope below the fence of the Patriarch's walk.
-It's the severed head of Berlioz.
+In The Master and Margarita, a round dark object was thrown up the cobbled slope below the fence of the Patriarch's walk.
+It was the severed head of Berlioz.
 With this phrase the key is given for the rest of the novel.
 Woland is de devil himself who raises hell in Moscow for a couple of days with his companions.
-That's why Bulgakov gives us the following good advise: "Никогда не разговаривайте с неизвестными - Never talk to strangers"...
+That's why Bulgakov gives us the following good advise: «Никогда не разговаривайте с неизвестными» or «Never talk with strangers»...

 The Patriarch's park is still a popular place in Moscow, just because of this association with Bulgakov.
 Because of this popularity the soviet authorities placed there a statue of the classic fabulist Ivan Andreevich Krylov (1769-1844) in the ´70's.
 But it was of no avail.
 The Muscovites kept on associating the park with the autor of The Master and Margarita.
 In front of the park is the Café Margarita, a cult café for amateurs of Bulgakov and black magic.